Sunscreen-tech/Sunscreen/sunscreen_docs/src/fhe_programs/pir_simple.md

 # use sunscreen::{
 #     fhe_program,
 #     types::{bfv::Signed, Cipher},
-#     Ciphertext, CompiledFheProgram, Compiler, Error, FheProgramInput, Params, PrivateKey,
+#     Ciphertext, CompiledFheProgram, Compiler, Error, FheProgramInput, FheRuntime,
-#     PublicKey, Runtime,
+#     Params, PrivateKey, PublicKey,
 # };
 #
 /// Alice is a party that wants to look up a value in the database without